 What about a green sofa?

 Upholstered furniture in shades of green can make a real statement and look stunning against white walls and bright windows.
-A strong colour deserves a strong shape - we’d recommend bold pieces such as Florence or Poppy, which both look amazing in green velvet or a textured chenille.
-For a real showstopper, how about our 60s inspired swivel chair, Jacob, clad in vivid ‘Blooming Iris’ from our Tweedy Weave collection of fabrics.
+A strong colour deserves a strong shape - we’d recommend bold pieces such as Briony or Holly which both look amazing in green velvet or a textured tweed.
+For a real showstopper, how about our 60s inspired swivel chair, Jacob, clad in vivid ‘Metsa - Limeade’ from our collection of Scion accent fabrics.

 How do I complete the look?

 If you’ve chosen a green sofa, then you may want to choose an alternative fabric for your chairs or footstools.
-Green works perfectly with neutral and grey tones; our Bamboo Trail - Lime fabric is a great combination of both.
+Green works perfectly with neutral and grey tones; Wild Thyme (Chunky Weave) is a great combination of both and is a subtle green twist on a neutral fabric.
+If green is your thing, then double it up!
+Take inspiration from Rose (shown above) and choose a footstool that matches your sofa.

 For more inspiration head to Pinterest and explore our 'Botanicals' pinboard.